brandonyongys/brandonyongys.github.io/_posts/2023-05-15-data-deidentification.md

 comments: true
 published: true

----
 # ORIGINAL
-Data is an important aspect in any data science work.
+# Data is an important aspect in any data science work.
 Without data, tasks like modelling and feature extraction could not be done.
 But it need not be de-identified as the identifiers often serve little to no purpose in a data science project except at the initial stage where multiple datasets are stitched together to form a more holistic picture.

-However, as an individual, I would love to have my data de-identified as much as possible so as to protect my own privacy and confidential information such as personal health information (PHI).
+# However, as an individual, I would love to have my data de-identified as much as possible so as to protect my own privacy and confidential information such as personal health information (PHI).
 Such data would definitely need to be de-identified as it could expose extremely sensitive information such as HIV and AIDS status.
 Other than that, stolen identifiable data could be used for malicious intent.
 Hence, there are rules and regulations across countries to ensure PHI is fully de-identified before any work could be done including research work.
 In Singapore, all personal data is protected by the PDPA law, which serves as the base law, and all health records are subjected to HBRA on top of PDPA.

-De-identification is not mainly applied in the healthcare sector.
+# De-identification is not mainly applied in the healthcare sector.
 It is also applied in other sectors such as financial institutions or e-commerce where the analysts could access personal information and cause financial losses to either the clients or company, or worse both, if it is not managed well.

-# REWRITTEN BY CHATGPT
+---

 Data is a critical component in any data science project, as it serves as the foundation for tasks such as modeling and feature extraction.
 However, in some cases, it is essential to de-identify data to protect the privacy of individuals and sensitive information, such as personal health information (PHI).
 In such instances, identifying information such as names and addresses may serve little to no purpose, except during the initial stage where multiple datasets are combined to form a more comprehensive picture.

 In Singapore, the Personal Data Protection Act (PDPA) serves as the base law protecting personal data, while the Healthcare Services Act's (HSA) provisions safeguard the confidentiality of medical records.
 Such regulations are necessary to ensure that PHI is adequately de-identified before any research work or data analysis is performed.
 This is particularly crucial in the healthcare sector, where identifying data could expose sensitive information such as HIV and AIDS status, leading to stigmatization and discrimination.